adjective, tens·er, tens·est.

 Origin of tense1

-Examples from the Web for tensed
+Example sentences from the Web for tense

 The emphasis is on fresh faces and tensed bodies and muscles, rather than come-to-bed eyes, pouting, and bulges down below.Prince Fielder’s Demi Moore Moment: World Loses It Over Athlete Without Six-Pack|Tim Teeman|July 10, 2014|DAILY BEAST

 Word Origin for tense